adichiru/adichiru.github.io/pages/about.md

 ## About my company

-In 2014 I started this company to provide my computer skills in general and DevOps services in particular to various clients.
+In 2014 I started a new company based in Vancouver, Canada to provide specialised DevOps services to various clients rather than workign for one client (employer).
-Since then my company grew, slowly but very stable and very reliable.
+Slowly but surely, as any one man company, we grew more and more into a dense core of experts capable to deliver some really nice results!

-Some of the clients:
+Some of our clients:
 * [Electronic Arts - Global Web Publishing Group](https://www.ea.com/en-ca)
 * [Electronic Arts - Origin Group](https://www.origin.com/)
 * [Electronic Arts - EAX Group](https://www.ea.com)